 If anyone believes that science is not subject to fashion trends, then they should read the latest scientific articles about the demise of civilizations in Central Asia.
 While for the last 50 years there was a general consensus that the Mongols (Tamerlan, etc…) were behind the demise of the Turkic empires, under the influence of the eko movement of recent years, more and more renowned studies are appearing on the influence of climate on the fall of empires such as Kokand, Samarkand, Bukhara, etc…

 Well, we can pretend we believe them.
-We are talking about the so-called “hydralic societies”, where the management of water channels was closely related to survival in arid regions.
+We are talking about the so-called “hydraulic societies”, where the management of water channels was closely related to survival in arid regions.
 The raids of marauding nomads did not have to directly destroy the cities, it was enough to damage the canals and their maintenance and everything went to hell…

 Everyone knows the tragic case of the great rivers Syr Darya and Amu Darya, destroyed by the monumental plans of the Soviet Union to irrigate the deserts of Central Asia.
 However, this phenomenon that the streams flowing from the Tian Shan and the Pamir are “lost in the steppe” (or the water from them is diverted to irrigation canals for agriculture) is also visible on smaller streams, as in the case of the Taldyk River, around which I moved in November 2024 as part of the archeo.kg expedition.
 In its upper and middle reaches (in the mountains, where there is no agriculture), the Taldyk is a significant water-flowing river, but once it descends into the agricultural plains of Ferghana (Kara Suu region), its flow decreases and decreases until it becomes a dirty stream flowing into an irrigation canal Savai where it ends definitively.
 Figs 01 and 02 show his sad end… (in Fig. 03 local specific technical equipment for pumping water in local village).